fcboucher/BBMV/FAQ-Troubleshooting.md

 In cases where you see an error which looks like *error in solve.default ... reciprocal condition number =*, you can try decreasing the tolerance used when calling the *solve* function, which we use for inverting the diffusion matrix.
 This can be done by manually editing the *prep_mat_exp* function in the *utils_BBMV.r* script.

-**Pay attention to the likelihoods of nested models**

-When you are comparing models with different shapes of the evolutionary potential, remember to check that complex models should always have a higher likelihood than simpler models (which are nested within the complex ones).
+**Pay attention to the likelihoods of nested models:** when you are comparing models with different shapes of the evolutionary potential, remember to check that complex models should always have a higher likelihood than simpler models (which are nested within the complex ones).
 Optimization of the model is difficult, and this kind of situations unfortunately happens...

 ### MCMC estimation